ValkyrienSkies/Eureka/README.md

 # Eureka
-Basically Archimedes Ships, but with VS2 as the backend
+Basically Archimedes Ships, but with VS2 as the backend!